 - Fabric Requirements- I list fabric requirements on the last listing picture under the size chart as well as the first few pages of the tutorial.
 I often break up the fabric requirements into different options and different parts of the garment.
 Example: Relaxed Raglan I list main body 7/8yd and long sleeves 7/8 yd, this means you will need 7/8 for the main body and an ADDITIONAL 7/8 for the sleeves.

 - As described in the tutorial, the fabric requirements do not include extra for fabric being cut off grain, shrinkage after prewashing (I ALWAYS recommend pre-washing fabric before cutting!), or to match any kind of patterned fabric/directional fabrics.

 - I recommend buying a little more to account for these things 🙂

-*Looking for more inspiration- If you have looked through the listing pictures, album pictures in the FB group and still want to see more you can use the search with our hashtags to help!
-I try to tag most pictures I see with hastag/pattern name… here are a few for examples: #peglegs #womensraglan #womenshenley #carefreecardigan #cptmackcardigan… using the hashtag will help pull up pictures and not posts about the pattern 🙂
+*Looking for more inspiration- If you have looked through the listing pictures, album pictures in the FB group and still want to see more you can use the search bar in the Facebook group. with our hashtags to help!
+Some pictures are tagged with hashtag/pattern name… here are a few for examples: #peglegs #carefreecardigan #cptmackcardigan… using the hashtag will help pull up pictures and not posts about the pattern 🙂

 Now we’re finally ready to begin!